paezha/covid19-environmental-correlates/README.md

 the correlation analysis in Figure  also suggest little temporal variation.
 In contrast, we let the spatial autocorrelation parameter, as well as the parameters of the rest of the independent variables (including the constant) to vary over time.
+This will be useful to detect whether there are behavioral adaptations at the population level over the course of the period examined.
+As an example of behavioral adaptations, the effect of density might weaken over time, in the measure that the effects of the lockdown are felt: at full compliance with the lockdown, with people practicing social avoidance, density might matter less than other factors.

 After estimation, we compare the goodness of fit of the three SUR models.
 Figure  shows the equation-level coefficient of determination